 There's no need to dispose of your favourite wax jacket, even if it has sustained a bit of wear and tear from the season.
 Follow our guide on how to repair a wax jacket

-And for more tips on looking after your field kit, if you have been fortunate enought to inherit a horn-handled walking stick, don’t leave it at home for fear of damaging it.
+As for other field kit, if you have been fortunate enough to inherit a horn-handled walking stick, don’t leave it at home for fear of damaging it.
 They are suprisingly low maintenance and easy to look after.
 Follow our advice and read how to look after a horn handled walking stick.

 HOW TO REPAIR A WAX JACKET

 I have recently torn my favourite old wax jacket.
 Although it is really beyond repair it still works for me, except for this recent damage.
 Would you know if there is a way of mending it discreetly without incurring a large bill?

 For a quick and effective repair purchase McNett Tenacious sealing repair tape.
 It is a magic tape is known for its extreme adhesive properties and is perfect for repairing rips, tears and holes in outdoor clothing leaving an almost invisible seal.
 You can also use it on other kit used outside, including camping equipment, vinyl rafts, down jackets and sleeping bags.
 No vehicle should be without this tape, which is clear and comes in a roll 50cm long by 7.5cm wide.